slisovski/TheGeolocationManual/docs/04-TwilightAnnotation.md

 <img src="04-TwilightAnnotation_files/figure-html/rawData-1.png" width="960" />

 Another useful plot can be created using lightImage; In the resulting figure, each day is represented by a thin horizontal line that plots the light values as grayscale pixels (dark = low light and white = maximum light) in order from bottom to top. a A light image allows you to visualize an entire data set at once, and easily spot discrepancies in light to dark transitions.
-Additionally, you can add the sunrise and sunset times of the deployment or retrieval locaitons (using `addTwilightLine`).
-This may help to spot inconsistncies in the dataset, e.g.:
+Additionally, you can add the sunrise and sunset times of the deployment or retrieval locations (using `addTwilightLine`).
+This may help to spot inconsistencies in the dataset, e.g.:
 *time shifts - resulting in a good overlap of twilight times at the beginning but a systematic shift between expected and recorded twilight times.
 *false time zone - if the predicted sunrise and sunset times are shifted up- or downwards it is highly likely that your raw data is not recorded (or has been transformed) in GMT (or UTC).
 Check with producer or data provider.
 Furthermore, the lines can help to identify the approximate timing of departure and arrival to the known deployment or retrieval site and this may help to identify calibration periods that are required in the next steps of the analysis.